ait-testbed/atb-ansible-squidproxy/README.md

 ## Requirements

-Any Debian or RedHat-based Linux should work (e.g., Ubuntu, CentOS, RHEL).
+Any Debian or RedHat-based Linux.

 ## Role Variables